 Making Your Payments Lower

-Do you hold other debt, maybe with a higher interest rate, that you want to consolidate?
-If you have the equity in your home for it, taking care of other high interest debt (such as car loans, credit cards, student loans, or home equity loans) means you may be able to save hundreds of dollars in your budget each month.
+Do you hold other debt, maybe with a high interest rate, that you want to consolidate?
+If you have built up some home equity, taking care of other debt with higher interest that your mortgage loan (credit cards or home equity loans, for example) may be able to save you a lot of cash each month.

 Switching to a Shorter Term Loan